vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 ## Bonus: SFTP repository
 As stated into the restic [documentation](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#sftp), to use an SFTP repository, you must enable SSH Key Authentication between the client and the FTP server (you cannot perform an automatic backup if a password is required to login to the server).

-The process involves to enable SSH key authentication on the server and add the client's public key into the server's authorized_keus file.
+The process involves to enable SSH key authentication on the server and add the client's public key into the server's authorized_keys file.

 For example, for a Synology NAS, you can follow this [HOWTO](https://community.synology.com/enu/forum/1/post/136213).